 EU supports reforms in Morocco

-The European Union is very much interested in a cooperation with the Maghreb states, thus financially supporting them: Between 2007 and 2010 Morocco will receive a total of over US$ 910 million for socio-political and economic measures from the so called “neighborhood budget”.
+The European Union is very much interested in a cooperation with the Maghreb states, thus financially supporting them: Between 2007 and 2010 Morocco received a total of over US$ 910 million for socio-political and economic measures from the so called “neighborhood budget”.

 In 2000 a treaty of association between the EU and Morocco was put into effect to strengthen the European-Mediterranean partnership.
 The 2004 action plan stresses the development of both the transportation and the energy sector and envisages an improvement in the conditions for foreign direct investments and sustainable growth.
 In 2008 the EU awarded Morocco with the advanced status (Statut Avancé) thanks to its opening towards foreign countries.